-The fight between Kyojuro and Akaza is probably one of the highlights of the Mugen Train Arc, and one of the reasons why we love the Demon Slayer series and its Hashiras, Demons, and the story as a whole.
+The fight between Kyojuro and Akaza is one of the main highlights of the Mugen Train Arc and one of the reasons why we love the Demon Slayer series.
+The Hashiras, the demons, and the story are just so compelling.

 In this 30-second clip alone, you can see how intense the battle is, with the Flame Hashira resorting to his final move.
 The extraordinary animation of the flames and the aura are incredible, providing serious thrills to the cool-yet-heartbreaking moment.

 1. Saber Alter vs. Rider (Fate/Stay Night: Heaven's Feel III)

 The Fate/Stay Night anime series and movies offer tons of beautifully animated fight scenes, all revolving around the Holy Grail War with masters and servants fighting other masters and servants.

 This scene in particular is from the movie Fate/Stay Night: Heaven's Feel III Spring Song, which features a fight between Saber Alter (the corrupted version of Saber) and Rider (the legendary counterpart of Medusa).